America’s Untold Story of Immigrant Success by Ran Abramitzky and Leah Boustan

-We have reviewed various books that consider, from different perspectives, aspects of the theology of wealth and poverty, including the appropriate Christian response to poverty:
+We have reviewed various books that consider, from different perspectives, aspects of the theology of wealth and poverty, including the appropriate Christian response to poverty.
+Some of these also consider aspects of economic history or the role of voluntary action and thus their subject matter overlaps with the books listed above.

 For the Least of These edited by Anne Bradley and Art Lindsley (published 2014).
 This is a collection of essays mainly from a US viewpoint addressing the question how Christians should address poverty.
 It is not a systematic treatment of this subject and it has deficiencies (including, in some places, an overly polemical style) but it is challenging and interesting and should inspire reflection and further reading.